50 years later: Desegregating Putnam County Schools

 -

+John Eubanks, pictured in 2014, was an agriculture teacher, Putnam County School District staff member and later county commissioner, who helped Superintendent Carey Ferrell’s push to desegregate schools.

-This is the first in a three-part series about the Putnam County School District desegregating schools.
-On Tuesday, the Palatka Daily News will examine more of the effects of desegregation and the…
+This is the second in a three-part series about the Putnam County School District desegregating schools.
+On Wednesday, the impacts and thoughts of Palatka South High School class of 1970 graduates…

 Premium Content is available to subscribers only.
 Please login here to access content or go here to purchase a subscription.